YahooArchive/express-state/README.md

 ### App Settings

 The following settings use the [Express Settings][] feature and only apply to the app which they are `set()`.
-These app settings take precedence over Express State's global configuration settings above.
+These app settings take precedence over the Express State's global configuration settings above.

 #### `state local`